Skip links

 5. Reflect on your own experiences at work: how has working in healthcare challenged or supported the development or integration of your whole self?
 In what ways has the work environment challenged aspects of your own development?

-We encourage you to journal, allowing for free flow response.
+We encourage you to journal your Chronicle of the Journey, allowing for free flow response.
 The journaling portion is just for you.
-In your E-Portfolio, include a summary of what you noticed or learned about yourself through your reflection in this exercise; share as much as you like.
+You may want to include a summary of what you noticed or learned about yourself through your reflection in this exercise; share as much as you like.
 You can also choose to create a collage with photos and key words describing the significant people that have impacted your own sense freedom to be a whole person.

 Whole Self: Why Pay Attention to Feelings?

 In this chapter of Rediscovering the Lost Body-Connection by Edwin M. McMahon and Peter A. Campbell, the authors point to the wisdom of the body as an important way of knowing.
-By paying attention to all parts of ourselves and connecting with our senses, emotions, and physical responses we can gain greater access to the door to intuition, creativity, inspiration, revelation and wisdom.
-For this assignment we invite you to read the chapter slowly, highlighting the parts of the chapter that most resonate for you or “ring true.”
+By paying attention to all parts of ourselves and connecting with our senses, emotions, and physical responses we can gain greater access to the door to intuition, creativity, inspiration, revelation, and wisdom.
+We invite you to read the chapter slowly, highlighting the parts of the chapter that most resonate for you or “ring true.”

 After reading the chapter we invite you to answer the reflection questions below in your own journal.
 You do not have to turn in the answers to your questions.
 The exercise is meant to help you go deeper in understanding the importance of caring for your whole self and the gift of such an endeavor.
-In your portfolio, you can write a short paragraph of your impressions of the chapter and the following exercise.
+You can write a short paragraph of your impressions of the chapter and the following exercise.

 Take a moment to sit down in a quiet place.
 Take a few deep breaths and notice where you are in this moment.
 Pay close attention to each part of your body from your head down to your feet as if you are seeing them for the first time.
 Try to do this slowly and intentionally until you feel you have connected to each part of your body.
 Notice what feelings or sensations arise.